Zakhar-the-Robot/doc/src/content/_index.md

 Each platform has it's own battery and can work standalone.

 ### Repositories

-The hugest parts of the project called Gears.
-Currently there are 3 gears that divided into smaller parts:
+The hugest parts of the project are called Units.
+Currently there are 3 units that divided into smaller parts:

 - [io](https://github.com/Zakhar-the-Robot/io) - interaction
     - [zakhar-face-module: Zakhar's part which is responsible for facial expressions](https://github.com/an-dr/zakhar-face-module)